 “Why didn’t you tell me?”
 Tony asked, his hands hovering over Steve’s skin as if worried they still hurt.

-“I didn’t want you to forgive me just because of these,” Steve said, an echo of Tony’s sentiment from days before, and he wondered if Tony was going to yell some more.
+“I didn’t want you to forgive me just because of these,” Steve said, an echo of Tony’s sentiment from days before, and he wondered if Tony were going to yell some more.
 “It wouldn’t have been right.”

 “It wouldn’t have been—fuck, you really are an idiot,” Tony breathed, and then he’d kissed Steve until the room swam.